I have been working as a Bordeaux wine tour guide for some time and have visited hundreds of Bordeaux wineries.

 The common areas are very impressive – the large reception room, a Louis 13th-style dining room, and the billiard room.

-Located in the vineyards next to the Dordogne River and about 2 miles from the village of Saint-Emilion, this luxury hotel inside the 19th-century romantic castle with a park.
+Located in the vineyards next to the Dordogne River and about 2 miles from the village of Saint-Emilion, this luxury hotel is inside the 19th-century romantic castle with a park.

 Among other luxury amenities, the hotel offers an outdoor swimming pool and a spa center featuring a sauna and a hammam.